ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 ## objdump from binutils

-objdump displays information about one or more object files.
+Objdump displays information about one or more object files.
 The options control what particular information to display.
 This information is mostly useful to programmers who are working on the compilation tools, as opposed to programmers who just want their program to compile and work, it is an easy target and has a lot of bugs so we will be working on it.

 #### Building Binutils

- we will be working on this version
+ We will be working on this version

  <a href="https://ftp.gnu.org/gnu/binutils/binutils-2.14.tar.bz2">binutils-2.14.tar.bz2</a>

-run these commands to get it.
+Run these commands to get it.

 {% highlight bash %}
 wget https://ftp.gnu.org/gnu/binutils/binutils-2.14.tar.bz2